 LMI data powered by LMI for All

-You need a degree or qualification in an IT-related discipline, or a background in IT systems.
+There are several routes into this career including a degree or qualification in an IT-related discipline, or a background in IT systems.

 - Some degree courses include an industrial placement so that you gain direct experience on the job.
 Many employers prefer entrants to already have substantial experience.